jeffreynaces45/Definitive-Keylogger/README.md

 - pynput used for import keyboard and mouse.
 - email  a package used for parsing, handling and generating email messages.

+## Project Structure:
+- `Listener function:`
+  - used to listen any on_press events
+- `on_ press function:`
+  - used to detect any keypress of your pc
+- `write_on files function:`
+  - for write all keypress into a file txt
+- `geo_location function:`
+  - used to retrieve information about location
+- `smtp function:`
+  - used to send file attacchements and information about your ip, hostname machine and geo_location
 ---

 ### Remember